openhab/org.openhab.binding.zwave/doc/benext/tagreader500_0_0.md

 ### Parameter 1: Set to Default

-Set all configuration values to default values (factory settings) If the Value is set to 0xFF (255) this device will return to factory settings.
+Set all configuration values to default values (factory settings)
+<p&gtIf the Value is set to 0xFF (255) this device will return to factory settings.</p&gt
 The following option values may be configured, in addition to values in the range 0 to 255 -:

 | Value  | Description |